SparDL: Distributed Deep Learning Training with Efficient Sparse Communication: The Proposed SparDL

 After SRS, each worker holds a block of $\tfrac{k}{P}$ sparse gradients at a different position.
-At last, we use the All-Gather operation, which send the local data of the worker to all other workers, on the block of each worker.
-We choose Bruck algorithm~\cite{DBLP:journals/tpds/BruckHKUW97} for All-Gather (mentioned in Section 2 and shown in Figure~\ref{fig:reduceallgather}) since it is also flexible without assuming the number of workers.
-The volume of sparse gradients is $2\tfrac{k}{P}$ (indexes and values) in each worker.
-Thus, the communication complexity of Bruck algorithm is

-SparDL is flexible to every number of workers because both SRS and Bruck algorithm are flexible to every number of workers.
+At last, we use the All-Gather operation on the block of each worker, which sends the local data of the worker to all other workers.
+We choose the Bruck algorithm~\cite{DBLP:journals/tpds/BruckHKUW97} for the All-Gather operation (mentioned in Section 2 and shown in Figure~\ref{fig:reduceallgather}) since it also efficiently works on any number of workers without additional operations.
+After Bruck All-Gather, all workers have the same global gradients, which means synchronization is complete.
+Therefore, \textsf{SparDL} is efficient for every number of workers because both SRS and Bruck algorithms are efficient for every number of workers.

-\textbf{Communication Complexity Analysis.} Assume each worker holds top-$k$ values after SparDL.
-According to the communication complexity analyzed above, the total communication complexity of SparDL is

-\textbf{Optimization for SRS.} After observation, We find it unnecessary to sparsify the summed blocks immediately after receiving a sending bag.
+\textbf{Communication Complexity Analysis.} In the transmission and sparsification process, each worker takes $l = \lceil \log_2P \rceil$ rounds of communication in parallel.
+Thus, the latency of SRS is $\lceil \log_2P \rceil\alpha$.
+During the transmission process, each worker sends $P-1$ blocks in sending bags.
+Since sparse gradients should be stored with indices and values with the commonly used form, i.e., coordinate (COO) format, the transmission volume of each block in sending bag is $\tfrac{2k}{P}$.
+Hence, the bandwidth of transmission in SRS is $2k\tfrac{P-1}{P}\beta$.
+The communication complexity of SRS is The volume of sparse gradients is $2\tfrac{k}{P}$ (indexes and values) in each worker.
+Thus, the communication complexity of Bruck algorithm is Therefore, the total communication complexity of \textsf{SparDL} is \textbf{Optimization for SRS.} After observation, We find it unnecessary to sparsify the summed blocks immediately after receiving a sending bag.
 Reducing unnecessary top-$k$ selection times can reduce the time cost per iteration and accelerate convergence.
-To solve the GA dilemma, we only need to ensure that gradients are sparse enough in the next sending bag before the next transmission step.
+To solve the SGA dilemma, we only need to ensure that gradients are sparse enough in the next sending bag before the next transmission step.
 Consequently, we modified the sparsification timing: instead of performing sparsification on blocks after summation, each worker now only sparsifies the blocks destined for the next transmission step after adding the received gradients.